hamptonsmith/nearley-indentify/README.md

   token or `/[\n\r]+/` for a newline token, with anything else representing a non-control-token.
 * `determineIndentationLevel` - a
-  `(indentTokens, indentAsString) => indentLevel` function that determines the numerical indentation "deepness" of a given line.
+  `(indentTokens, indentAsString, indentBreakingToken, previousLevel) => indentLevel` function that determines the numerical indentation depth of a given non-empty line.

   The first parameter, `indentTokens`, will be an array of contiguous `"indent"`-type tokens as returned from the base lexer that form the